whatwg/web-history/README.md

 ## 2008-06

 - [SquirrelFish JavaScript engine announced](https://www.webkit.org/blog/189/announcing-squirrelfish/)
-  by the Apple Safari team (an incremental rewrite of the "JavaScriptCore" engine to turn it into a bytecode interpreter, resulting in large performance improvements)
+  by the Safari team (an incremental rewrite of the "JavaScriptCore" engine to turn it into a bytecode interpreter, resulting in large performance improvements); during the following months, browser projects rewrite their JavaScript engines in a race to improve performance.

 ## 2008-07